Explore Indonesia

 Address: Lapangan Merdeka, Monas, Gambir Jakarta

-Visitors will inevitably be pulled to the National Monument to inspect the enormous phallic obelisk that can be seen from much of the city.
-The first president Sukarno began to build the structure as a symbol of nationalism complete with 35 kilograms of gold shaped into the tip's flames.
-For visitors it serves as a great landmark in an otherwise confusing city centre and it also offers elevator rides to the top for a bird's eye view of the city.
-The surrounding park and monument are open to the public which includes a museum and hall of mediation at the monument's base.
+Visitors will inevitably be pulled to the National Monument (MONAS) to inspect the enormous obelisk that can be seen from much of the city.
+The first president, Sukarno, began to build the structure as a symbol of nationalism complete with an impressive weight of gold shaped into the tip's flames.
+For visitors it serves as a great landmark in an otherwise confusing city centre.
+Elevator rides to the top are available, providing a bird's eye view of the city.
+The monument and surrounding park are open to the public and there is a museum to visit which documents the Indonesian fight for freedom and independence; there is also a hall of mediation at the monument's base.

 Kota